 “Thanks for coming and I’m glad you enjoyed it.”

-To have a crush on somebody is a great feeling and it means that you’re attracted to somebody and would like them to be more than just your friend.
+To have a crush on somebody is a great feeling.
+It means that you’re attracted to somebody and would like them to be more than just your friend.
 And if somebody has a crush on you, well it’s the same—they like you in a more intimate way.
 Instead of saying have a crush, you can also just say crushing on—it means the same thing, but it’s usually used among the younger generation and teenagers.

 “Oooh, you’re so crushing on Michael right now!”